2017 NHL Brand Power Rankings

 There’s an argument to be made that the more passionate fans are more likely to voice displeasure with their team, but that would theoretically be measured through the previous category.

 Also, they changed their system for their most recent rankings, so you’ll notice that each team’s 2016 rankings isn’t shown.
 The numbers were completely different, so comparing them would prove to be pointless.

 Category 9.
 Net Worth

 After all the other categories described, they’re not worth much if the franchise isn’t making any money.
 No matter what, an organization’s worth affects their brand.
-Every time Apple’s stock goes down, for example, it affects their brand.
+Every time Apple’s stock goes up or down, for example, it affects their brand.
 So we wanted to make sure this aspect of a brand was reflected.